assamite/cc-mas-course/docs/source/toy_mas.rst

 ----------------

-Our agent is now capable of generating some random character strings, but has no notion of high value (or novelty or suprisingness).
+Our agent is now capable of generating some random character strings, but has no notion of value (or novelty or surprisingness).
 To evaluate our strings, we will use the ``vocab`` which was learned from a file when the agent was created, and `Levenshtein distance <https://en.wikipedia.org/wiki/Levenshtein_distance>`_.
-For the sake of our purposes the, it is sufficient to know that the Levenshtein distance computes the minimum number of edit operations by which one of the strings can be change to another.
+For the sake of our purposes, it is sufficient to know that the Levenshtein distance computes the minimum number of edit operations by which one of the strings can be changed to another.
 Here is our evaluation function's documentation:

 .. automethod:: toy_mas.ToyAgent.evaluate